When you hear the words High-Intensity Interval Training (HIIT) or Tabata Inferno your first reaction is probably, “this is going to hurt afterward.”

 If you are looking to speed up recovery so that you can head into that intense workout with optimal energy and reduced muscle fatigue, look for an essential amino acids supplement that contains all 9 essential amino acids, including the BCAA’s, such as Naked EAAS.

 Now Creatine is another amino acid that is found standing on the shelf of your local fitness supplement store and there is a reason why.
-If you’re looking to bulk up on muscle and increase your strength, this should be considered part of your routine.
+If you’re looking to bulk up faster and increase your strength, this should be considered part of your routine.

 Creatine has been shown to improve lean muscle mass along with your training schedule.
 The key to supplementing with creatine is sticking through with it over a period of time so that you can improve muscle stores and increase lean body mass.